 Board of Trustees

-The Board of Trustees comprises 9 members.
+The Board of Trustees currently comprises 7 members.
 The Board members are responsible for the overseeing of the operations of the congregation as set forth at the annual meeting.
-The Board positions are President, Vice President, Clerk, and Treasurer.
+The Board positions are President, Treasurer, and Clerk.

 Members and friends are welcome to attend to observe the meetings or to add agenda items in advance of the meeting.
 Agendas are posted in the Congregational Documents section of the website in advance of the meeting.